Csantucci/openrails/Source/RunActivity/Readme_ShaderCompile.txt

  if you have there a subfolder named 6.0 or higher.
 If there is one subfolder like that, you have .Net 6.0 SDK installed.
 If this is the case, skip following step 2).
 2) If not, download .Net 6.0 SDK from here https://dotnet.microsoft.com/en-us/download and install it.
-3) With Windows Explorer move to your ORNYMG installation, go to folder ShaderSources and double-click on mgfxinstall.bat.
-This will install the Shaders compiler.

 Steps to be performed every time you want to modify the standard compiled shaders